estuary/flow/site/docs/overview/comparisons.md

 Finally, Flow allows stateful stream-to-stream joins without the windowing semantics imposed by Beam.
 Notably, Flow’s modeling of state – via its per-key register concept – is substantially more powerful than Beam's per-key-and-window model.
 For example, registers can trivially model the cumulative lifetime value of a customer.

-### Kafka
+## Kafka

 Flow inhabits a different space than Kafka does by itself.
 Kafka is an infrastructure that supports streaming applications running elsewhere.
 Flow is an opinionated framework for working with real-time data.
-You might think of Flow as an analog to an opinionated bundling of several important features from the broader Kafka ecosystem.&#x20;
+You might think of Flow as an analog to an opinionated bundling of several important features from the broader Kafka ecosystem.

 Flow is built on [Gazette](https://gazette.readthedocs.io/en/latest/), a highly-scalable streaming broker similar to log-oriented pub/sub systems.
 Thus, Kafka is more directly comparable to Gazette.
 Flow also uses Gazette’s consumer framework, which has similarities to Kafka **consumers**.
 Both manage scale-out execution contexts for consumer tasks, offer durable local task stores, and provide exactly-once semantics.

-[**Journals**](https://gazette.readthedocs.io/en/latest/brokers-concepts.html#journals) **** in Gazette and Flow are roughly analogous to Kafka **partitions**.
+[Journals](https://gazette.readthedocs.io/en/latest/brokers-concepts.html#journals) in Gazette and Flow are roughly analogous to Kafka **partitions**.
 Each journal is a single append-only log.
 Gazette has no native notion of a **topic**, but instead supports label-based selection of subsets of journals, which tends to be more flexible.
 Gazette journals store data in contiguous chunks called **fragments**, which typically live in cloud storage.
 Each journal can have its own separate storage configuration, which Flow leverages to allow users to bring their own cloud storage buckets.
 Another unique feature of Gazette is its ability to serve reads of historical data by providing clients with pre-signed cloud storage URLs, which enables it to serve many readers very efficiently.

 Generally, Flow users don't need to know or care much about Gazette and its architecture, since Flow provides a higher-level interface over groups of journals, called collections.

-Flow [**collections**](../concepts/catalog-entities/collections.md) **** are somewhat similar to Kafka **streams**, but with some important differences.
+Flow [collections](../concepts/catalog-entities/collections.md) are somewhat similar to Kafka **streams**, but with some important differences.
 Collections always store JSON and must have an associated JSON schema.
-Collections also support automatic logical and hash-based partitioning.
-Each collection is backed by one or more journals, depending on the partitioning.&#x20;
+Collections also support automatic logical and physical partitioning.
+Each collection is backed by one or more journals, depending on the partitioning.

-Flow [**tasks**](https://docs.estuary.dev/architecture/scaling#processing-with-shards) are most similar to Kafka **stream processors**, but are more opinionated.
+Flow [tasks](https://docs.estuary.dev/architecture/scaling#processing-with-shards) are most similar to Kafka **stream processors**, but are more opinionated.
 Tasks fall into one of three categories: captures, derivations, and materializations.
 Tasks may also have more than one process, which Flow calls **shards**, to allow for parallel processing.
 Tasks and shards are fully managed by Flow.
 This includes transactional state management and zero-downtime splitting of shards, which enables turnkey scaling.

-### Spark
+## Spark

 Spark can be described as a batch engine with stream processing add-ons, where Flow is fundamentally a streaming system that is able to easily integrate with batch systems.

-You can think of a Flow [**collection**](../concepts/catalog-entities/collections.md) as a set of RDDs with common associated metadata.
+You can think of a Flow [collection](../concepts/catalog-entities/collections.md) as a set of RDDs with common associated metadata.
 In Spark, you can save an RDD to a variety of external systems, like cloud storage or a database.
 Likewise, you can load from a variety of external systems to create an RDD.
 Finally, you can transform one RDD into another.
 You use Flow collections in a similar manner.
 They represent a logical dataset, which you can **materialize** to push the data into some external system like cloud storage or a database.
 You can also create a collection that is **derived** by applying stateful transformations to one or more source collections.

 Unlike Spark RDDs, Flow collections are backed by one or more unbounded append-only logs.
 Therefore, you don't create a new collection each time data arrives; you simply append to the existing one.
 Collections can be partitioned and can support extremely large volumes of data.